23rd Street station (IRT Broadway–Seventh Avenue Line)

 The 23rd Street station is a local station on the IRT Broadway–Seventh Avenue Line of the New York City Subway.
-Located at 23rd Street and Seventh Avenue in Chelsea, Manhattan, it is served by the 1 train at all times and by the 2 train during late nights.
+Located at 23rd Street and Seventh Avenue in the Chelsea neighborhood of Manhattan, it is served by the 1 train at all times and by the 2 train during late nights.
 The station was built by the Interborough Rapid Transit Company (IRT) as part of the Dual Contracts with New York City, and opened on July 1, 1918.
 The station had its platforms extended in the 1960s, and was renovated in the 1990s.